malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 ## 3. Current Status (July 2024)

 - Codebase is fully green: all tests pass, all linter/style checks pass
-- Robust, cross-platform preprocessor and parser
+- Robust, cross-platform preprocessor and parser (including #binding-cells and all ZMK property names)
 - All core, preprocessor, parser, and main CLI/integration tests pass
 - Error handling and macro expansion are consistent and well-tested
 - Codebase is well-documented, type-hinted, and formatted